learn-co-curriculum/programming-univbasics-3-methods-scope/README.md

 `$global_variable` or `$GLOBAL_VARIABLE`.

 Global variables may sound preferable to use since they are available everywhere; however, this is a strongly discouraged pattern in all programming languages.
 Global variables make programs unpredictable.
 It's harder to track where changes are happening.
 If we create a too-broadly-scoped or too-broadly named variable like `$data` and change it through the operations of multiple methods, it's really hard to debug what's going on.

-On top of that confusion, if you have a big program, you'll likely run into naming issues.
+On top of that confusion, if you have a big program you'll likely run into naming issues.
 If the names are not unique enough, there will be conflicts, and you'll have to keep track of all of those global variables.
 We like to keep the scope as small as possible.
 It's a lot like keycards in a hotel: every person